rockymoo/tcl_session1/README.md

 # DAY 1
 # introduction to tcl
 sub tasks:

- Create a command to pass the .csv(excel sheet) from Unix Shell to TCL script
+ 1.1Create a command to pass the .csv(excel sheet) from Unix Shell to TCL script

-  Convert all inputs to format[1] and SDC format and pass it to synthesis tool 'Yosys'
+  1.2Convert all inputs to format[1] and SDC format and pass it to synthesis tool yosys

-  Convert format[1] and SDC to format[2] and pass it to timing tool 'OpenTimer'
+  1.3Convert format[1] 0r from yosys and SDC to format[2] and passing into timing tool OpenTimer

-  Generate the output timing report
+  1.4Generate the output timing report

+  To create the command to pass .csv from UNIX shell to TCL script Scenarios:

+no .csv provided

+$argv[1]           // gives the first argument
+$argv[2]           // gives the second argument and so on....
+$#argv             // gives the number of arguments passed in the command